dvrde/Arduino-Color-Sensor/README.md

 # Arduino-Color-Sensor
-Detects the color of an item and an led will show what color it is and emit a tone.
+Detects the color of an item and an led will show what color it is and emit a tone based on the color sensed.